InformationSystemsAgency/user-satisfaction-widget/README.md

 ## Overview

-The User Satisfaction Score Widget is a standardized component for measuring user satisfaction across digital services in Armenia.
-It implements a 5-point rating system that helps service providers gather objective feedback and improve their public services.
+The User Satisfaction Score Widget is a standardized component for measuring user satisfaction across public services in Armenia.
+It is designed to help service teams implement measure 2 from the "4 foundation measures" for user satisfaction - as shown in [Armenia's digital service design principles](https://standards.hightech.gov.am/որակի-գնահատման-ցուցանիշներ/).

+Separate packages will be released for measure 3, and 4.

+The system implements a 5-point rating system, (Based on CSAT / NPS) that helps service providers gather objective feedback and improve their public services.
+The system can be integrated with multiple channels (for example online digital services, app channels, or by feedback after entering physical locations.

 ### Rating Scale Definition